woodstockcs/practice50/command line arguments/tally -- solution.md

         return 1;
     }

-    // tally the number of characters
-    int tally = 0;
+    // tally the number of characters, and print the final result int tally = 0;
     for (int i = 2; i < argc; i++)
     {